Skip to main content

 Veterans: Contact your local veterans' service officer if you have questions about whether to enroll in Medicare.
 Contact SHIBA if you have questions about how Medicare works once you enroll, if you are not close to a veterans' medical facility.
 Visit the veterans' office locator website.

-Medicare has rules for how different plans work together and which health plan pays primary.
-Learn more by reading Medicare and Other Health Benefits: Your Guide to Who Pays First .
-Benefits Coordination and Recovery Center (BCRC) at 1-855-798-2627 (TTY: 1-855-797-2627).
+Medicare has rules for how different plans work together and which health plan pays first.
+Learn more on the Medicare website.

 Medicare will send an Initial Enrollment Questionnaire, asking about other insurance so that it can set up your file and make sure your claims are paid correctly.
 If you don't receive this questionnaire before your Medicare starts, contact Medicare or fill out the form online through MyMedicare.gov.